unigateway/unigateway/docs/docs/user-guide/configuration.md

 ## Devices configuration

 Configures what and how smart devices are connected to MqGateway and MQTT broker connection.

+!!! hint
     There is a [JSON schema file](https://raw.githubusercontent.com/aetas/mqgateway/master/src/main/resources/config.schema.json) for this configuration.
     Use it with your favourite YAML editor (e.g. IntelliJ or VSCode) for autocompletion and instant validation.

 ### Structure